-Brent oil falls four percent to three-month low as supply outage concerns ease
+Brent oil falls 4 percent to three-month low as supply outage concerns ease

 Mnuchin is expected to head to India to discuss sanctions; the country is a prominent importer of Iranian crude, but officials there have said it will reduce those purchases.

-Reporting by Stephanie Kelly in New York, Jane Chung in Seoul and Christopher Johnson in London; Editing by Marguerita Choy, David Goodman and Chris Reese
+Reporting by Stephanie Kelly in New York, Jane Chung in Seoul and Christopher Johnson in London; Editing by Chris Reese and Lis aShumaker